 The Company has undertaken a specific review of its liquidity risks and believes that it is able to meet its upcoming maturities.
-As at 31/12/2017, the Company held EUR821 thousand in its bank accounts.
+As at 31/12/2018, the Company held EUR3,543 thousand in its bank accounts.

-Furthermore, the client assets held in fiduciary capacity (in segregated accounts) were EUR0 thousand, since the Company terminated business relationship with clients at the year-end 2016.
-However, at the year-end 2016 when the Company had business relationship with clients the Company had segregated accounts for its client's assets.
-Its clients' accounts held with RCB and its corporates accounts held with Obrazovanie bank and Bank of Cyprus.
+Furthermore, the client assets held in fiduciary capacity (in segregated accounts) were EUR107 thousand.
 The Company is taking due care in safeguarding these assets and performs the following mitigation strategies:

-- These assets are held by the Company in a fiduciary capacity and are not included in the Company's funds nor its financial statements. - The funds are held in client segregated bank accounts. - Frequent reconciliations are performed internally and also from the External Auditors which also are tasked to verify and submit to CySEC annual reports.
+• These assets are held by the Company in a fiduciary capacity and are not included in the Company's funds nor its financial statements

+- The funds are held in client segregated bank accounts - Frequent reconciliations are performed internally and also from the External Auditors which also are tasked to verify and submit to CySEC annual reports